My Photo

 In that dear land across the Irish sea.

-Missing mush mush.
-The “Mush Mush” song is not on the CD.
-I don’t know why.
-It’s a lovely bouncing waltz:
+Tail of me coat.
+The “Mush Mush” song is a lovely bouncing waltz:

 Mush-Mush-Mush Tural-i-addy